DanMorriss/nialls-barbershop/README.md

 - [Chrome LightHouse extension](https://developer.chrome.com/docs/lighthouse/overview/) for testing performance
 - [TinyPNG](https://tinypng.com/) to compress the hero image for faster load time.
 - [Cloud Convertor](https://cloudconvert.com/) to convert png to WebP for lighthouse improvement.
+- [GitHub Wiki TOC Generator](https://ecotrust-canada.github.io/markdown-toc/) to create a table of contents in the .MD files.

 [Back to Top](#overview)